Jimdo Shop Review 2023: The Best Way to Create an Online Store?

 Jimdo handles analytics somewhat differently in both of its editors.

-In Jimdo Dolphin, analytics can be viewed directly through the dashboard.
-These include an overview of your page visitors, referrals (from where they've happened upon your website), and page views.
-Embedding Google Analytics is possible through the settings menu (under the Analytics tab), however, Facebook Analytics can only be integrated into Jimdo Creator.
+With Jimdo Dolphin, analytics are shown directly in the dashboard.
+These include an overview of your page visitors, referrals, and page views.
+Embedding Google Analytics is possible through the settings menu (under the Analytics tab), however, Facebook Analytics can only be added to Jimdo Creator.

-Turning to Jimdo Creator, the statistics aren't accessible directly through the dashboard, but rather through the SEO submenu in the editor.
-Here, you can view basic information about visitors and page views, however, a significant amount of information that is critical for an online shop, such as your earnings, most popular products, or visitor behavior, aren't provided.
-This can be somewhat compensated for by integrating the analytics tools offered by Facebook and Google.
+Turning to Jimdo Creator, the statistics aren't accessible from the dashboard, but rather through the editor's SEO submenu.
+These include basic information about visitors and page views, however, a significant amount of information that is critical for an online shop, such as your earnings, most popular products, or visitor behavior, isn't provided.
+Integrating the analytics tools offered by Facebook and Google can help offset this.

 There's definitely room for improvement in Jimdo's statistics department; in both of its editors.

-Jimdo covers the basics, but just.
+Jimdo covers the basics, but nothing more.
 The German provider can do much better.

-Both Jimdo Dolphin and Jimdo Creator have their own customer support areas filled with useful articles.
-Thanks to the full-text search feature, it's possible to quickly find precisely the answers you need.
-Unfortunately, the articles aren't all that captivating and mostly text-based.
-Images, Gifs, or Videos are few and far between.
-Missing entirely from the help area for either editor is information about the differences between the two editors is entirely missing their help areas.
+Both Dolphin and Creator have their own customer support areas filled with useful articles.
+Thanks to the full-text search feature, it's possible to quickly find the answers you need.
+Unfortunately, the articles aren't too captivating and mostly text-based.
+Images, Gifs, or videos are few and far between.
+Information about the differences between the two editors is entirely missing their help areas.

 Jimdo's email support reacted quickly to our query.

-For a more human touch, the only option Jimdo offers is email support; you won't find a hotline or live support chat.
-In Jimdo Dolphin, you can get in touch with support by clicking on the help button at the bottom to the left of the editor.
+For a more human touch, the only option Jimdo offers is email support, as no hotline or live support chat is available.
+In Jimdo Dolphin, you can reach out by clicking on the help button at the bottom left of the editor.
 After clicking on this, scroll down to the "Leave a Message" button and click on it.
 In Jimdo Creator, simply click on Questions in the sidebar menu to file a support ticket.
-For VIP clients, premium support promises to respond in less than one hour.
+For VIP clients, premium support promises to respond in less than an hour.